 - Hook-driven songs that need an instantly-repeating earworm

-- Music for creators who edit to the beat, not over it
+- Creators who edit to the beat, not over it

 TikTok vs Reels: what an 8-second hook actually needs

-Same length on paper, two completely different feeds.
-TikTok rewards a punchy meme-able drop; Reels rewards a clean aesthetic loop.
+Same length on paper, two different feeds.
+TikTok is audio-first and watched with sound on, so the algorithm pushes content that rides a trending sound; a punchy meme-able drop wins.
+Reels favors a clean aesthetic loop and gives the biggest boost to early users of a rising sound.
 Pick the platform first, then pick the template.

 Emotional Bait Hook